tasosfas/CS50-final-project-readme/README.md

 	 - history.html: the script that creates the page where the user can see all the actions that he/she has made.

  #### Description of application
  First, the user should register for the web page, by giving a username and a password, which must be at least 6 characters long.
 Then, the user can log in and navigate to the web application.
-The actions that the users can make are:
+In this application, the user can donate a book he/she owns to the library, or rent a book for a specific number of days.
+The user should also return any book he/she has rented back to the libary.
+Finally, the user can also see a history of his/hers account.
+More specifically, the actions that the users can make are:
  - donate a book to the library.
  - rent a book from the library for a specific period.
  - return a book that he/she have rented.